aadah/aadah.me/README.md

 * An [nginx](http://nginx.org/) server for handling routing and the serving of static files.
 (The config file is not included in the repo.)
-* A proxied [Node.js](http://nodejs.org/) for server-side operations like logging unique users and views, using Express and MongoDB modules.
+* A proxied [Node.js](http://nodejs.org/) server for server-side operations like logging unique users and views, using Express and MongoDB modules.
 * [MongoDB](http://www.mongodb.org/) for database storage.